raymond8505/rl-quick-chat/README.md

 - `start` runs the script in Node
 - `dev` runs the script in nodemon so changes are reflected immediately on save.

+## Single Mode

+**Can only choose from the first 10 messages in a group, might add pagination eventually**

+Holding left alt and pressing a message key will enter `Single Mode`.
+Relaese alt, the console will show all messages in the chosen group along with their index.
+The next numpad press will send the associated message
+eg: alt+numpad 1 chooses the "sorry" group, release alt and press numpad 1 chooses the message at index 1.

 ## JSON Schema